uob-itservices/as-business-systems-standards/code_reviews/readme.md

 ### Actions

 * Are there any changes that should be made?
-* Process improcement
+* Process improvement
-   * Should the style guide be ammended?
+   * Should the style guide be amended?
    * Should any new libraries be created?
    * Should any new documentation be created?